 Utilising unused funds and tax refunds to reduce debt

-Identifying opportunities to redirect new funds towards loan repayment, such as windfalls or bonuses.
+We are identifying opportunities to redirect new funds towards loan repayment, such as windfalls or bonuses.

 One effective strategy for tackling student loan debt is to identify opportunities where you can redirect unused funds.
 This could include any unexpected windfalls or bonuses that come your way.
 Instead of splurging on unnecessary expenses, consider putting that money towards paying off your loans.
 You can significantly reduce your debt by taking advantage of these extra funds.